Welcome to DistilledU, the online search marketing university.

-The SEO industry is rife with tools to help SEOs to do their job better.
-The type of tool varies - free, paid, hacked together spreadsheets, thick clients (installed to your computer), web apps - but all exist to all help you do your job better.
-Because so many tools exist, we often get asked how to wade through the plethora of tools to find the ones that do the job best.
+The SEO industry has a lot of tools to help SEOs to do their job better.
+The type of tool varies - free, paid, hacked together spreadsheets, clients installed to your computer, web apps - and we often get asked how to find the ones that do the job best.

 To that end, we’ve put together the tools that (most) of our SEO consultants use to do their everyday jobs.
 We’re also including a section about the tool selection process to aid you in finding the right tools for your company.

-Many paid tools exist for online marketers to use to expedite and automate their work.
-Whereas previously checking for site errors or duplicate content was a very manual process, and sometimes you did not find out until your site had been affected algorithmically, now you are able to receive notifications from tools about your site.
+Many paid tools exist for online marketers to expedite and automate their work.
+Checking for site errors or duplicate content used to be very manual process, and sometimes it took an algorithm update to realise your site had been affected.
+But these days, you can receive those important notifications from tools.

-Tools range from a pay-per-report model to monthly subscription models, and cover almost all of the tasks of an SEO’s job, especially linkbuilding.
+Tools range from pay-per-report to monthly subscription models, and cover almost all of the tasks of an SEO’s job, especially linkbuilding.

 Thus, SEOs will build their own tools and share them with the community, or will go one step further and teach SEOs how to build agile tools.
 Tom Critchlow did this in a post called How To Build Agile SEO Tools in Google Docs.